devlooped/DependencyInjection.Attributed/readme.md

 > NOTE: since the constructor argument is only used by the source generation to
 > detemine the registration style, but never at run-time, you don't even need
-> to keep it in a field or property!
+> to keep it around in a field or property!

 With this in place, you only need to add the package to the top-level project that is adding the services to the collection!